cselab/pypi4u/README.md

 error = constant
 ```

-It consists of three sections, the model, priors and log-likelihood.
-In the model section the number of model parameters needs to be defined.
+* **[MODEL]** - In the model section the number of model parameters needs to be defined.
 The model parameters are the number of unknown parameters in the model function.
 In other words the model parameters, are the parameters that are to be predicted.
 For example if the model function is the following:

 ![equation](http://latex.codecogs.com/gif.latex?f%28t%2C%5Ctheta_1%2C%5Ctheta_2%2C%5Ctheta_3%29%3Dt%5Ccdot%5Ctheta_3%5Ccdot%5Ccos%28%5Ctheta_1%5Ccdot%20t%29%20&plus;%20%5Ctheta_2%5Ccdot%5Csin%28t%29)